Supernova4422/SFMPanoramaTool/README.md

 # Unofficial SFM Panorama Toolkit

+This is the unofficial source filmmaker panorama toolkit!
+This program will help out users of SFM to make their very own panoramic videos!

+#Dependencies and libraries
 This program adapts Logan McCloud's 360 degree method.
 Check out his stuff at: http://hyperchaotixanimation.tumblr.com/

+This software uses libraries from the FFmpeg project under the LGPL v2.1.
+FFmpeg is a trademark of Fabrice Bellard, originator of the FFmpeg project.

+This software uses the libraries from The Accord.NET Framework under the LGPL v2.1.
+It is a Copyright owned by César Roberto de Souza <cesarsouza at gmail.com>

-This program uses  Artfunkel's Datamodel c# library available at: https://github.com/Artfunkel/Datamodel.NET
+This project uses Artfunkel's Datamodel library available at: https://github.com/Artfunkel/Datamodel.NET

-This is the unofficial source filmmaker panorama toolkit!
-This program will help out users of SFM to make their very own panoramic videos!

-#installing submoduels
-To get the datamodel c# library in your github project, run the following in git shell: git submodule init git submodule update

-Dependencies:

-http://accord-framework.net/ -There's some legal stuff here that's transferred over due to GNU public lisence, will add properly.

 ##Program Features: